dell/apex-aiops/incident-management/utils/docs/README_test-similarity.md

 ### Description

-*__test-similarity__* is a utility that provides a similarity score between two strings that can be used as a guide to configuring a Correlatin definition similarity percentage.
+*__test-similarity__* is a utility that provides a similarity score between two strings that can be used as a guide to configuring a Correlation definition similarity percentage.

 ### Usage